parasha vayishlach, Genesis chapters 32—36

 The color red has long been associated with illicit sexual behavior, specifically prostitution.
 Consider the red light district.
 And both Tamar and Rahab are basically righteous women who at one time prostitute themselves.

 But the color red is also associated with wealth and high status.
 In Proverbs, one of the praises offered to an ideal Jewish wife, an eshet chayil, is that “her entire household is clothed in scarlet.”
 And a red thread is often used for protection in ancient Near East rituals, both Jewish and otherwise.
-One outstanding example is the red blood of the sacrifice painted on the lintel of the Israelites’ homes to protect them from the plague of the death of the firstborn as the prelude to the Exodus.
+One outstanding example is the red blood of the sacrifice painted on the lintel of the Israelites’ homes to protect them from the tenth plague, the death of the firstborn, as the prelude to the Exodus.

 So I have to conclude that the color red is associated with both sin and righteousness.
 I suppose that these are actually the two sides of the same coin.
 We all have the potential to be either.
 Or both.
 I think for most of us, that coin gets flipped back and forth more than once during the course of a lifetime.

 I’ll leave your choice of jewelry up to you.
-Since intent and focus have so much to do with the mystery of how life works, it’s entirely possible that if you believe that a thing will have a particular effect, it will.
+Since intent and focus have so much to do with the mystery of how life and the universe works, it’s entirely possible that if you believe that a thing will have a particular effect, it will.

 The idea that different colors have different energies is not a new one.
 Those who read auras say that the color of someone’s aura has a lot to say about their health, physical and otherwise.
 There’s so much exploration we could undertake on this topic, but our real goal here is to put together our Shabbat dinner.